-For a high-quality TV that will both look fantastic and have all the latest features, you can’t beat a well-respected brand like Samsung.
-Samsung makes a wide range of TVs, from compact models ideal for smaller rooms to massive centerpiece displays.
-Samsung TVs can be pricey though, so to help you save some money we’ve rounded up the best deals available across the internet.
-You better act quickly, as a microchip shortage has seriously hurt TV production, and retailers have started Black Friday deals early while they still have stock.
-Have a look below for the very best Samsung TV deals:
+Samsung is a staple in the premiere TV market, with a great reputation for making TVs which look great and come with the latest features.
+The brand offers a wide selection of TVs which come in a range of sizes and at a range of different price points.
+Some Samsung TVs can be pricey though, so to help you save some money we’ve rounded up the best deals available across the internet.
+You better act quickly, as a microchip shortage has seriously hurt TV production.
+Have a look below for the very best Samsung TV deals.

 Samsung is one of the leading brands in the TV space, rivaled perhaps only by LG when it comes to pioneering some of the latest and greatest panel technologies.
 That’s not to say that there aren’t cheap Samsung TVs out there for those shopping on a budget, however; Samsung’s television offerings run the gamut when it comes to size, features, and price points, so there a few things to consider when shopping for Samsung TV deals.

 The first steps in your search should be setting your budget and calculating what size TV you should buy.
 If you’re going for a television that’s on the smaller side — say, 43 inches and under — then decide whether or not you’re okay with 1080p Full HD or if 4K Ultra HD is a must-have.
 Full HD panels are still common on small- to medium-sized TVs, whereas 4K is now standard on most sets larger than 43 inches.
 Given how cheap